lightvector/KataGo/README.md

 ### OpenCL branch
 There is an experimental [branch](https://github.com/lightvector/KataGo/tree/opencl) with an OpenCL implementation, so as to no longer be dependent on CUDA.
 It should be functional as of now, but the implementations of the GPU kernels are some of the simplest and most un-optimized possible (just to first get it working), making it more than 10x slower than the current CUDA implementation.
 Additionally, it makes a few assumptions about possible block sizes that may not be entirely general across devices.
 Work is in-progress.

+**This branch is in fact the OpenCL branch.
+To attempt to compile with OpenCL, follow the same compile instructions as below except you will need to have OpenCL libraries installed instead of CUDA, and provide `-DUSE_OPENCL_BACKEND=1` instead of `-DUSE_CUDA_BACKEND=1`**

 ### Compiling
 KataGo is written in C++ and has a fully working GTP engine.
 Once compiled, you should be able to run it using the trained neural nets for KataGo that you can download from the releases page.
 See also LICENSE for the software license for this repo.
 Additionally, if you end up using any of the code in this repo to do any of your own cool new self-play or neural net training experiments, I (lightvector) would to love hear about it.